Wood Lane tube station (Central line): Demolition

 The former site of Wood Lane is now occupied by the Westfield London bus interchange.
 At left, the brick building is the line's former power station.

 Until the station's demolition between 2003 and 2005, the old eastbound platform could still be seen from passing trains heading from White City to Shepherd's Bush and the former eastbound platform was incorporated into the new depot's roads using the single track, which can clearly be seen when leaving White City station when travelling to Shepherd's Bush.

 The site of the station and the depot was redeveloped for the Westfield London shopping centre, and in summer 2005 the curving ramps to the original 1908 platforms and the platforms themselves, in the north-west corner of the site, were removed.
 A new depot was constructed completely below ground, underneath the Westfield London shopping centre.

 Elements of the original Wood Lane street level building facade were dismantled and moved to the London Transport Museum's depot in Acton for reconstruction.
 The restoration works on the roundel pediment were completed by London Underground in 2009.
 The Underground roundel is now on display at the current Wood Lane station.

 In popular culture

 In The Tomorrow Peoples first serial, Slaves of Jedikiah, the outdoor shots of the abandoned station where the lab was located showed it to be Wood Lane.
 The BBC drama series Survivors used the location in the second season, 1976 episode The Lights of London.
 Also, the dockland scenes in the Doctor Who serial The Dalek Invasion of Earth were enacted there.

-A 1987 edition of the South Bank Show about the London Underground was introduced by Melvyn Bragg, who appeared out of the fog carrying a torch on the platform at Wood Lane station.

 In the 1988 animation movie Who Framed Roger Rabbit directed by Robert Zemeckis, the scenes for the Acme factory were filmed in the former power house (later known as the Dimco Buildings) in the Wood Lane Depot (now part of the Westfield Shopping Centre).
 It is a Grade II listed building.